Introduction: How long has it been since you were “truly busy”?

 • Not knowing how to express emotions;

-• Lack of empathy for others' emotions;
+• Lacking empathy for others' emotions;

 2. Passive isolation: The busier others are, the harder it is for you to integrate